 As I noted last year, the initial challenge of Coronavirus was met with a measured and calm response; the later resurgence was similarly countered with key projects being developed with vigour and resolve and innovative solutions utilised – most notably in the delivery of the turbine to Japan at the start of 2021 against the background of international lockdowns and limitations.

 SAE does not stand in isolation when capitalising on the opportunities that we search out; I would pay tribute to all our stakeholders, executive team and our employees for their commitment, effort and dedication during such challenging times and for their continuing commitment and support which will be instrumental in enabling SAE to meet the corporate goals that will deliver sustainable growth and value for all.

 ANNUAL GENERAL MEETING

-Our Annual General Meeting will be held on Friday 28 August 2020.
-Details of the resolutions to be proposed are set out in a separate Notice of Annual General Meeting, which accompanies this report for shareholders receiving hard copy documents, and which is available at www.simecatlantis.com for those who elected to receive documents electronically.
+Notice of the Annual General Meeting will be announced in due course.
+Details of the resolutions to be proposed will be set out in a separate Notice of Annual General Meeting, which accompanies this report for shareholders receiving hard copy documents, and will be available at www.simecatlantis.com for those who have elected to receive documents electronically